d4n3sh/thedaneshproject/content/posts/2007-01-18-torrents-iso-hunt-shutdown-by-mpaa.md

   - 889736612

 ---
 The kind people at MPAA do it again.
-This time it&#8217;s isohunt.
+This time it's isohunt.
 Hopefully the be back soon.

 People have to wake up and smell the air.
-BitTorent ain&#8217;t a medium to share files.
-It&#8217;s up to the person sharing to keep the content clean.
-Will you shutdown a car company just cause one of it&#8217;s drivers used it to illegal race?
+BitTorent ain't a medium to share files.
+It's up to the person sharing to keep the content clean.
+Will you shutdown a car company just cause one of it's drivers used it to illegal race?
 Think about it&#8230;

 [Temporarily down (isohunt.com, torrentbox.com, podtropolis.com)][1]